brightcove/brightcove-player-sdk-ios/SidecarSubtitles.md

 * If you are developing for tvOS, the viewStrategy passed to createSidecarSubtitlesPlaybackControllerWithViewStrategy must be nil.

 * Note that `BCOVSSSessionProvider` should come before any session providers in the chain passed to the manager when constructing the playback controller.
-This extension is **not compatible** with the Widevine plugin.

 If you have questions or need help, visit the support forum for Brightcove Native Player SDKs at https://groups.google.com/forum/#!forum/brightcove-native-player-sdks .